UZBEKISTAN, TASHKENT | HISTORY OF TASHKENT

 The first attempt to conquer Tashkent was made on September 27, 1864, by general Chernyaev, and it ended up with failure.
 People showed great courage in their heroic fight for the city.
 However, the number of citizens was limited, so people could not fight forever.
 On August 17, 1866, the joining of Tashkent to the Russian Empire was announced.

 Turkestan Governorate-General was proclaimed on July 11, 1867.
 Right after this, the process of building a new part of the city began on the channel Anchor’s left bank, where later royal officials, military officers, and numerous members of the Russian community were residing.
 The appointed military governor became the head of the city.

 New Sides of Development

-In the ’70-’90s of the 19th century, Tashkent grew into a large commercial, the cultural, and industrial center of Central Asia.
+In the ’70-the ’90s of the 19th century, Tashkent grew into a large commercial, the cultural, and industrial center of Central Asia.
 The renewed district of the city was where the core educational and cultural institutions, new industrial facilities, and commercial enterprises were situated.
 The old city region, though, was neglected and, unfortunately, didn’t undergo a reconstruction.

 All of the new social services and infrastructure had nothing to do with the locals – Russian peasants started arriving very soon, and they were given the best lands and property in the area.
 Besides, the most comfortable working conditions were created for them.
-By 1904, Tashkent population increased to 170,000 people, but only 40,000 of them had the luxury of living in the new neighborhood.
+By 1904, the Tashkent population increased to 170,000 people, but only 40,000 of them had the luxury of living in the new neighborhood.

 Both local and foreign merchants started opening groceries, clothing stores, factories, enterprises for processing raw materials and began exporting the products.
-Another distinctive feature of this period in the Uzbek history was that schools, as well as many other educational and religious establishments, were taken under control of the royal administration, which caused unrest among people.
+Another distinctive feature of this period in Uzbek history was that schools, as well as many other educational and religious establishments, were taken under the control of the royal administration, which caused unrest among people.